weilueluo/ucl-notes/COMP0023 Network Systems.md

 3. Client then accepts one of the offers by sending DHCP request.
 4. Server confirms with DHCP ACK.

-All four messages are broadcasted:
+All four messages are broad-casted:

 - Discover broadcast: client does not know DHCP server's identity.
 - Offer broadcast: client doesn't have an IP address yet.